Noor Sethi

 I seek policy-motivated research.
 My current explorations include:

-Optimizing the structure of centrally administered, large-scale cash transfer programs apriori in developing country contexts; and
+Optimizing the structure of centrally administered, large-scale cash transfer programs in the presence of uncertainty and strategic behavior;

 Understanding the extent to which private industry money impacts congressional voting and buys policy influence in the United States.